JuliaAI/LearnAPI.jl/docs/src/reference.md

 an example of data, the observations being the rows.
 LearnAPI.jl makes no assumptions about how observations can be accessed, except in the case of the output of [`obs`](@ref data_interface), which must implement the MLUtils.jl `getobs`/`numobs` interface.
-For example, it is generally ambiguous whether the rows or columms of a matrix are considered observations, but if a matrix is returned by [`obs`](@ref data_interface) the observations must be the columns.
+For example, it is generally ambiguous whether the rows or columns of a matrix are considered observations, but if a matrix is returned by [`obs`](@ref data_interface) the observations must be the columns.